rbf22/dsspy/README.md

 ## Legacy C++ Version

-The original C++ version of `mkdssp` has been moved to the `cpp_legacy` directory.
-If you need to access or build the C++ code, please refer to the `README.md` file in that directory for instructions.
+The original C++ version of `mkdssp` can be found on the pdbredo github page.